How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each salmon pink, round, biconvex, film-coated tablet, scored and engraved "BI" over "5" on one side and plain on the other, contains bisoprolol fumarate 5 mg.
+Each salmon pink, round, biconvex, film-coated tablet, scored and engraved "BI" over "5" on one side and plain on the other, contains 5 mg of bisoprolol fumarate.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, magnesium stearate, crospovidone, hydroxypropyl methylcellulose, hydroxypropyl cellulose, red ferric oxide, polyethylene glycol, and titanium dioxide.

-Each white, round, biconvex, film-coated tablet, engraved "BI" over "10" on one side and plain on the other, contains bisoprolol fumarate 10 mg.
+Each white, round, biconvex, film-coated tablet, engraved "BI" over "10" on one side and plain on the other, contains 10 mg of bisoprolol fumarate.
 Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, magnesium stearate, crospovidone, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, and titanium dioxide.

 How should I use this medication?

 The usual starting dose of bisoprolol is 5 mg once daily at the same time each day, with or without food.
 If your blood pressure does not respond well enough to the 5 mg dose, your doctor may decide to increase the dose to 10 mg, and then if necessary to 20 mg once daily.